Ivcamargo/RHnet/replit.md

 ## Overview

-RHNet is a comprehensive human resources management system integrating electronic timekeeping, corporate messaging, document management, and employee training.
-It provides a unified solution for HR-employee communication, featuring geolocation, facial recognition, and extensive reporting.
-The system is a full-stack web application with a React frontend, Express.js backend, PostgreSQL database, and a hybrid authentication system.
+RHNet is a comprehensive human resources management system designed to streamline HR-employee interactions.
+It integrates electronic timekeeping with geolocation and facial recognition, corporate messaging, document management, and employee training.
+Key capabilities include advanced reporting, PWA support, and a dedicated terminal/kiosk mode for time clocking.
+The system aims to provide a unified, full-stack web solution for efficient HR management, enhancing communication, and ensuring data accuracy.
+The project's ambition is to offer a robust, all-in-one HR platform that significantly improves operational efficiency and employee engagement.

 ## User Preferences